marcomc/mcp-osxphotos/tests/README.md

 We use Python's built-in `unittest` to avoid external dependencies.

 - Recommended options:
-  - VS Code: Run the task "unittest: discover" from the Command Palette.
+  - VS Code: Run the task "unittest: discover" (quiet) or "unittest: discover (verbose)" from the Command Palette.
   - Makefile: `make test`
   - Direct (fish shell): run the command below.